 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment02/24/14 (U.S. District Court: Judge)

 Sentence10/16/14 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

-(U.S. 6th Circuit Court of Appeals)
+- (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief
+Filed in Trial Court11/10/16 State's Brief

 Trial Court Decision Oral Argument

 Court of Appeals Decision Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending in the Ohio Supreme Court on Myers' direct appeal. - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on Myers' direct appeal; Pending in the trial court on Myers' petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.

 On 10/16/14, Myers was convicted and sentenced to death.
 On 10/27/14, Myers filed a notice of appeal for his direct appeal to the Ohio Supreme Court.
-On 11/03/15, Myers filed a motion to have grand jury transcripts made a part of the appellate record.
-(Note: The Ohio Supreme Court denied Myers' motion on 01/20/16.)
+On 11/03/15, Myers filed a motion to have grand jury transcripts made a part of the appellate record, which the Ohio Supreme Court denied on 01/20/16.
+Myers filed his brief on 05/05/16, to which the State responded on 09/22/16.
+Myers filed his petition for postconviction relief in the trial court on 11/10/16 and a motion for discovery on 11/18/16.
+The State opposed the discovery motion on 12/02/16.